|Level||Year 3, Semester 1|

 Total workload hours per week: 10

-Marcus, A. (2005).
-Foundations for integrative musculoskeletal medicine: An east-west approach.
-Berkeley, Calif.: North Atlantic Books.
+Marcus, A. (2004).
+Foundations for integrative musculoskeletal medicine: an east-west approach.
+North Atlantic Books.